asadprodhan/How-to-connect-to-a-remote-Linux-computer-/README.md

 - then,

-> application settings > post forwarding > applications > ssh server > internet client > select your device from the list of devices > press ‘add’
+> application settings > port forwarding > applications > ssh server > internet client > select your device from the list of devices > press ‘add’

-- now, when you try to ssh to your remote computer, your internet router will allow it.
-The ssh command is still same:
+- **collect the IP address of your newly 'added' devices from the router home tab, and use this IP address for ssh connection**

 ```
-ssh userName@10.65.37.96
+ssh userName@your_device_IP_address_collected_from_the_router
 ```

-More devices can be added in the same way for remote ssh connection
+More devices can be added in the same way for remote ssh connection.

 ***Done! ssh connection is now established allowing you to use your remote computer/server from your local computer.***